Ceramic Dictionary

 es: YESO

 Plaster is a composition of lime or gypsum, sand, water.
-It is applied onto walls, ceilings, etc., to form a flat finish surface, then left to harden and dry after which it is usually painted.
+It is applied onto walls, ceilings, etc., to form a surface with a flat finish, then left to harden and dry after which it is usually painted.

 ca: GUIX DE PARÍS